BrightcoveLearning/outlearn-player-technologies/modules/css-module.md

 In the last module, we covered a little bit of HTML to see how you can add content around a Brightcove player.
 In this module, we'll see how to use CSS (Cascading Style Sheets) to style the content.

 > Remember that the player itself is just HTML, so you can also use CSS to modify the player appearance.
+There are some extra complexities associated with that, however, so here we'll focus on styling content around the player.
+Once you are comfortable with that, try [Quick Start to Customizing the Player](http://docs.brightcove.com/en/video-cloud/brightcove-player/guides/customize-quick-start.html).

 ## Using Markdown
 You may have already used Markdown.
 It's an awesome format for technical publishing.
 If you need a refresher, GitHub has a great overview.